intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 > Normally, this switch specifies only a minimum granularity for device code
 > splitting, and DPC++ may perform additional device code splits beyond those
 > that are requested.
 However, translation units that are compiled with
-> `-fsycl-assume-all-kernels-run-on-targets` have stricter guarantees.
-All
+> `-fsycl-fixed-targets` have stricter guarantees.
+All kernels from
-> kernels from translation units that are compiled with the same set of targets
+> translation units that are compiled with the same set of targets are first
-> are first logically bundled into the same device image.
-Kernels in each of
+> logically bundled into the same device image.
+Kernels in each of these
-> these device images are then split exactly as specified by
+> device images are then split exactly as specified by
 > `-fsycl-device-code-split`.
 For example, when source files are compiled with
-> `-fsycl-assume-all-kernels-run-on-targets=X` and then linked with
+> `-fsycl-fixed-targets=X` and then linked with `-fsycl-device-code-split=off`,
-> `-fsycl-device-code-split=off`, all kernels in those source files are
+> all kernels in those source files are guaranteed to be grouped into a single
-> guaranteed to be grouped into a single device image.
+> device image.
 >
 > The `value` can be any one of the following:
 >